 Krabi or Phuket – Which one should you visit?

-I asked myself this question a little while back, when I was considering moving from Surat Thani down further south to either Krabi or Phuket (Patong Beach really).
-I had been to Phuket and lived there for a couple months when I first arrived in Thailand.
+I asked myself this question a little while back when I was considering moving from Surat Thani down further south to either Krabi or Phuket (Patong Beach really).
+I had been to Phuket and lived there for a couple of months when I first arrived in Thailand.
 I loved it for the nightlife, but I had a family now and couldn’t be bothered with that.

 I had been to both areas about ten times as we did long weekends and other vacation holidays.
 We loved Krabi Town and Beaches for so many reasons, but there were no jobs here.
 We ended up moving to Krabi, as you might have guessed.
 We’ve lived here for about nine years now.

 Here are some Advantages of Living in or Visiting Each Area:

 - Nightlife Until You Cannot Stand It Any Longer.
 There is some really good nightlife in Phuket – live bands, ladyboys dancing on the stages who really get into dancing.
 There is excellent food and drink specials.
 Some bars have bells that are rung multiple times each night and everyone in the bar gets a free drink when someone buys them.
 That’s always a good time!
 There are hundreds of good bars in Phuket.
 There might be a dozen, maybe two dozen in Krabi.

 - More International Food in Phuket.
 There are hundreds of great restaurants in Phuket Town, Patong Beach, Kamala and other areas of the island.
 Many more so than in Krabi, I can tell you that!
 If food is one of the top criteria on your list – Phuket is hard to beat.
 In the south, it is impossible to beat – hands down, best food options – but definitely more expensive.
 Anything you want can be found in terms of Starbucks, western food, even some foreign food – pizza places abound.
 Mexican, Japanese, a lot of variety and of course excellent Thai food.